-1. In 2005 30,000 people traveled to Colombia for the sole purpose of getting plastic surgery.
+1. In 2005 30,000 people travelled to Colombia for the sole purpose of getting plastic surgery.

 2. Colombia’s capital city (Bogota) has a lower murder rate than the USA’s capital city (Washington D.C).

-4. Colombia is home to the biggest theater festival, biggest salsa festival, biggest flower parade, biggest outdoor horse parade and second biggest carnival in the world.
+4. Colombia is home to the biggest theatre festival, biggest salsa festival, biggest flower parade, biggest outdoor horse parade and second biggest carnival in the world.

 5. Colombia is the worlds third largest manufacturer of women’s lingerie.